 "Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

-We know by now that antibiotics are far from a perfect solution.
-But what happens when they’re the cure for one infection and the trigger for another?
-In this article, a member of our community opens up about her experience with repeat urinary tract infections (UTIs), the antibiotics she relied on to treat them, and how it impacted her vaginal health.
+In this article, Carrie opens up about her experience with repeat urinary tract infections (UTIs), the antibiotics she relied on to treat them, and how it impacted her vaginal health.
 From one infection to another, this is her honest account of learning to navigate a system that rarely sees the full picture.

-UTIs are incredibly common, especially in women.
-They happen when bacteria like E. coli enter the urethra and travel up the urinary tract, causing pain, inflammation and the constant urge to pee.
+UTIs happen when bacteria like E. coli enter the urethra and travel up the urinary tract, causing pain, inflammation and the constant urge to pee.
+The standard treatment is usually antibiotics.
+But for Carrie, that was just the beginning of the story.

 “Suddenly, I was dealing with two infections instead of one.”

 “The antibiotics weren’t just targeting the infection, they were also wiping out the good bacteria.
-I knew that every time I took a course, I was potentially making myself more vulnerable to another infection.”
+I knew that every time I took a course, I was making myself more vulnerable to another infection.”

-"In both Thailand and Vietnam, I went straight to the pharmacy and didn’t need a prescription.
+"In Thailand and Vietnam, I went straight to the pharmacy and didn’t need a prescription.
 I just had to describe my symptoms, and the pharmacist gave me antibiotics along with anti-inflammatories, antiseptics, and probiotics."

 “I ended up with a UTI again just a month after returning home.
 It made me think that the antibiotics I was given in Southeast Asia didn’t properly target the infection.
 In hindsight, I wonder if they were the right ones or if I had developed antimicrobial resistance."